smt970913/ICU-EDM/README.md

 Maotong Sun, Jingui Xie.
 Personalized Extubation Decision-Making with Resource Constraints, 2024.

 This repository contains multiple files, most of them being achieved in the `models` folder:
 1. `models/OCRL_model_fqi.py`: The main file for the Offline Constrained Reinforcement Learning based Extubation Decision-Making support tool.
+2. `models/ORL_model_cql.py`: The file for the Conservative Q-Learning (CQL) algorithm.
 2. `models/train_set.py`: The file for the training set generation.
 3. `models/test_set.py`: The file for the evaluation of the model.
 4. `models/DataMIMIC_IV.py`: The file for modifying the data suitable for the RL training and testing.